-- Because of high rev range, having transmission on these cars means putting more weight, cost and more complexity and it will lose its efficiency.
+- Because of the high rev range, having transmission on these cars means putting more weight, cost and more complexity and it will lose its efficiency.

 It also depends on the size of the electric motor and the torque it is generating.
-Smaller motor with low torque will have advantage with multiple gears.
-Whereas big electric motors with higher torque can do better with single gear.
+Smaller motor with low torque will have an advantage with multiple gears.
+Whereas big electric motors with higher torque can do better with a single gear.

 Watch this video by Engineering Explained, he explains it beautifully.
-He has made this video in partnership with formula E.
+He has made this video in partnership with Formula E.